Katherine Mayo

 Katherine Mayo (January 27, 1867 – October 9, 1940) was an American historian and nativist.
 Mayo entered the public sphere as a political writer advocating American nativism, opposition to non-white and Catholic immigration to the United States, along with promoting racist stereotypes of African Americans.
-She became known for denouncing the Philippine Declaration of Independence on racialist and religious grounds, and then went on to publish and promote her best-known work, Mother India (1927), a deeply critical book on Indian society, religion, and culture.
+She became known for denouncing the Philippine Declaration of Independence on racialist and religious grounds.
+She published and promoted her best-known work, Mother India (1927), a deeply critical book on Indian society, religion, and culture.
 Written in opposition to the Indian independence movement, the book received a sharply divided reception upon its publication and was accused by several authors of being Indophobic, including Mahatma Gandhi.

 Life and career

 Mayo was born in Ridgway, Pennsylvania, to James Henry and Harriet Elizabeth (Ingraham) Mayo, and was educated privately.
-Shortly after graduation, she started work as a researcher and historian by helping Oswald Garrison Villard of the New York Evening Post (whose father owned the newspaper) prepare his book John Brown 1800–1859: A Biography Fifty Years After, a biography of the abolitionist John Brown, which was published in 1910.
+Shortly after graduation, she started work as a researcher and historian by helping Oswald Garrison Villard of the New York Evening Post, whose father owned the newspaper, prepare his book John Brown 1800–1859: A Biography Fifty Years After, a biography of the abolitionist John Brown, published in 1910.

 Villard was a founder of the American Anti-Imperialist League and an officer of the National Association for the Advancement of Colored People.
 He influenced Mayo to become active in several social reformist circles.
 Mayo also became a member of the Mayflower Society and maintained links with the Daughters of the American Revolution, which at the time largely shared her hostility towards non-white and Catholic immigration to the United States.

 Several of Mayo's early writings promoted anti-Catholicism and racist views towards people of color.
 Mayo combined anti-Catholicism and anti-Filipino sentiment in her writings that opposed the Philippine Declaration of Independence.
 Mayo's early journalistic works promoted an "Anglo-Saxon" version of American nationalism and contained xenophobic remarks towards Irish immigrants, as well as racist views of African Americans.

 Mayo claimed that "negroes" were sexually aggressive and lacked self-control, thus rendering them a threat to "innocent white Anglo-Saxon women".
 Mayo put her writing skills behind the effort to establish the New York State Police and supported their efforts to suppress immigrants and African Americans whose involvement in labor rights movements were viewed by Mayo as a threat to white supremacy.